UPPMAX/UPPMAX-documentation/docs/getting_started/project_apply_pelle.md

     > In the 'Add resource Pelle' menu, set the number of core hours and click 'Add resource'

-### 10. Click on 'Add resources for storage'
+### 10. Click on 'Storage Choice'

-In the 'Add resource Pelle' menu, set the number of core hours and click 'Add resource'.
+In the 'Add resource Pelle' menu, click 'Storage choice'.

 ???- question "How does that look like?"